Women

 From the colourful streets of San Martín Tilcajete, Oaxaca, the women of Zoológico Mágico are transforming the art of alebrijes into a tool for empowerment and change.

-In the photo, Daniela Hernández stands on the right, alongside her sister-in-law Karina and mother-in-law Leonila.
-Rosario Fabián, the association's President, is on the far left.
+In the photo, Daniela Hernández stands on the right, alongside her sister-in-law Karina, mother-in-law Leonila, and Rosario Fabián

 Zoológico Mágico is a collective of talented women from San Martín Tilcajete, a community renowned for its rich cultural heritage and skilled artisans in the art of alebrije crafting.